The Festival of Weeks is called Shavuot in Hebrew and Pentecost in Greek.

 We've already noted that it was the 50th day after the Festival of Firstfruits; that it was celebrated on the first day of the week (our Sunday); and that it marked the beginning of a harvest – in particular, the wheat harvest.

-There were a number of sacrifices associated with this Festival.
+There were several sacrifices associated with this Festival.
 There were burnt offerings, grain offerings, and drink offerings to the LORD – "an offering made by fire, an aroma pleasing to the LORD" (Leviticus 23:19).

 Can you imagine what it would have been like to witness these offerings?

-The flames would have leapt high – perhaps you could even feel the heat.
+The flames would have leaped high – perhaps you could even feel the heat.

-And what of the aroma as the smells of animal, grain, wine, and olive oil filled the air.
+And what of the aroma as the smells of roasting meat, grain, wine, and olive oil filled the air.

-The one thing that you might wonder about is this:
+One thing you might wonder about is this:

 "... bring two loaves made of two-tenths of an ephah of fine flour, baked with yeast, as a wave offering of firstfruits to the LORD" (Leviticus 23:12).